-We actually, incredibly, did this with the Laurier Bike Lanes.
+We actually, incredibly, did this with the Laurier Bike Lanes (Internet Archive, or slightly newer archived page).
 No permanent install.
 Just concrete barriers, some paint, and 2 years.
 That is the way to evolve the downtown space.
 We know how to do this.

 Also, every time a regular streetscape renewal comes up, make sure you do it right.
 We can evolve to a good town, maybe even a good city.
 But it will take decades of incremental, thoughtful, adaptive improvement from the public and the private sector, not just some one-time solution that descends from the sky.